ADA Title II Compliance

 • Timed activities must provide adjustable time limits or alternatives.

-3. Digital documents (e.g., PDFs, Word docs, PowerPoints)
+3. Digital Documents (e.g., PDFs, Word docs, PowerPoints)

 • PDFs must be tagged and structured for accessibility.